Iron-Stag-Games/Iron-Stag-Games.github.io/docs/rb-battles-minigames/workshop/script-api/Shared/Spring.md

 # Spring

-Tweens the properties of `Instance`s based on a physical spring model.
+A module for tweening the properties of `Instance`s based on a physical spring model.

 Also see [QSpring](https://iron-stag-games.github.io/rb-battles-minigames/workshop/script-api/Shared/QSpring).